 Life is stressful - but we don’t always have to live that way.
 Did you know that stress is a huge factor in scalp care?
 Our bodies respond to overwhelming emotions physically, and intense stress can often cause damage to our scalps over time.
 Here are 5 ways to reduce stress everyday.

 - Create a routine.
 Patterns and routines help our minds feel more organized and less overwhelmed.
 Even if you’re a type B person, try incorporating small pieces of structure into your day.
-For example, establishing a solid nighttime routine (like turning the tv off by 10pm, brushing your teeth, and being in bed with a book by 10:30) gets your mind accustomed to slowing down and sinking into true rest for the evening.
+For example, establishing a solid nighttime routine (like turning the tv off by 10pm, brushing your teeth, finishing a glass of water, and being in bed with a book by 10:30) gets your mind accustomed to slowing down and sinking into true rest for the evening.

 - Practice deep breathing.
 It’s crazy how much something as instinctive as breathing can affect our everyday stress levels.
 When feeling stressed or anxious, practice this breathing exercise: breathe deeply for 4 counts, hold for 3 seconds, and release slowly for 6 counts.
 Repeat 3-5 times.
 This cycle tells your body that it can ease out of fight, fight or freeze mode, which helps level out your cortisol levels.